regionostergotland/openehr_definitions/README.md

 * `prostate-surgery-decision.1.2.8-rc.1.oet` Release candidate.
 If modified, update name to -rc.2 and so on.
 * `prostate-surgery-decision.1.2.8.oet`
 * `prostate-surgery-decision.1.2.8.opt`
-* `prostate-surgery-decision.1.2.9.oet` there is no requirement on going via -alpha and -rc stages for a version upgrade, for example in a patch version containing a spelling correction in an explanation etc
+* `prostate-surgery-decision.1.2.9.oet` there is no requirement on going via -alpha and -rc stages for a version upgrade, for example in a PATCH version containing a spelling correction in an explanation etc
-* `prostate-surgery-decision.2.0.0-alpha.oet` "Breaking" changes upgrade the "major" part of the versioning umber
+* `prostate-surgery-decision.2.0.0-alpha.oet` "Breaking" changes upgrade the MAJOR part of the versioning number

-Note: there is no requirement on going via -alpha and -rc stages.

-Note: After initial release (MAJOR-version >= 1) "breaking changes" must increase the MAJOR-version number.
+If a file has reached a "published" release maturity, meaning an asset with MAJOR-version 1 or higher - then the MAJOR-version number MUST be increased if there are any "breaking changes" that change the meaning or path-structure for existing content.
 Initial versions with MAJOR-version = 0 may are an exception, they may introduce "breaking changes" without indreasing the MAJOR part.
 Example: If a filename has changed from from `prostate-surgery-decision.0.3.7.oet` to `prostate-surgery-decision.0.4.0.oet` nothing can be inferred from the version number regarding possible "breaking changes".

 To be determined (TBD) later: shall chosen language (e.g. sw for swedish) be included in OPT file names of ADL1.4-based files?